James O'Hara (quartermaster): Early life

-He was born County Mayo, Ireland, the son of Major John O'Hara, and in 1765 attended the Jesuit College of Saint-Sulpice in Paris, France.
-He served in the Coldstream Guards, a regiment of the British Army, in 1770, and resigned his ensign's commission the next year to gain business skills as a clerk in a ship broker's office in Liverpool, England.
-His goal was to emigrate to the American colonies to seek business opportunities.
+He was born in County Mayo, Kingdom of Ireland, the son of Major John O'Hara, and in 1765 attended the Jesuit College of Saint-Sulpice in Paris.
+He served in the Coldstream Guards, a regiment of the British Army, in 1770, and resigned his ensign's commission the next year to gain business skills as a clerk in a ship broker's office in Liverpool.
+He eventually emigrated to the American colonies to seek business opportunities.

-O'Hara arrived at Philadelphia, Pennsylvania in 1772.
+O'Hara arrived at Philadelphia, Pennsylvania, in 1772.
 By 1773 he had established himself on the colonial frontier at Pittsburgh, where he worked for the traders Devereaux Smith and Ephraim Douglas.
 He spent two years learning to do business with the Native Americans of Western Pennsylvania and Virginia.
-In 1774 he was appointed a colonial government agent to the Indians and he began to purchase tracts of lands in the region.
+In 1774 he was appointed a colonial government agent to the Indians and he began to purchase tracts of land in the region.
 During this period his knowledge of French and his ability to learn Indian dialects made him very successful.

 U.S. military service

 At the outbreak of the American Revolutionary War he enlisted in the 3rd Virginia Regiment, where he was elected captain.
 He served at Fort Pitt and Fort Kanawha.
 In 1781 he served as commissary of the general hospital at Carlisle, Pennsylvania, and from 1781 to 1783 as assistant quartermaster under General Nathanael Greene.
-On 19 April 1792, he was appointed by U.S. President George Washington as the sixth Quartermaster General of the U.S. Army.
+On April 19, 1792, he was appointed by U.S. President George Washington as the sixth Quartermaster General of the U.S. Army.
 He served until 1796.
 There is some confusion about his rank, but he was not a general officer.
 By law, he was entitled to the pay and privileges of a lieutenant colonel.
 Many referred to him as "Colonel" O'Hara.
 However, he signed his correspondence, "James O'Hara, Q.M.G."

 Business life

 In 1783 while in Philadelphia, O'Hara met and married Mary Carson, with whom he had six children.
 They moved back to Pittsburgh in 1784, where he started a general store, O'Hara & Company.
-He did business during the next decade as a government contractor, providing Generals Josiah Harmar and Arthur St. Clair with provisions during the Indian wars.
+He did business during the next decade as a government contractor, providing Generals Josiah Harmar and Arthur St. Clair with provisions during the Northwest Indian Wars.

-By the 1790s he was a prominent business man in Pittsburgh.
+By the 1790s he was a prominent businessman in Pittsburgh.
 He established the Pittsburgh Glassworks in 1795.
 He set up a salt business, a sawmill, and with partner John Reed established Pittsburgh Point Brewery.
 He also invested in ship building and in John Henry Hopkin's Ligonier ironworks.
 He became president of the Bank of Pennsylvania.
 All the while he continued as an enterprising land speculator in Pittsburgh and Allegheny County.

 Politics

 Though O'Hara was affiliated with the Federalist Party, he was only tempted by political office once, in 1802, when he ran unsuccessfully for U.S. Congress.
 He was Pittsburgh's chief burgess (known today as mayor) in 1803.

-James O'Hara died at his home on Water Street in Pittsburgh on 21 December 1819.
+James O'Hara died at his home on Water Street in Pittsburgh on December 17, 1819.